Reading is a place where it’s easy to get a meal, but not always easy to get a good one.

 So, you can’t trust the local paper, because it likes all the places it reviews, can tell you the price of everything and the value of nothing.
 Where else can you go, then?
 TripAdvisor?

 TripAdvisor is a curious one, and there’s a big debate in general about how trustworthy it is for restaurants: many bloggers, and restaurant reviewers for that matter, are not fans.
 Partly this is motivated by distrust about the democratic nature of TripAdvisor – it is the ultimate expression of Web 2.0 in some ways, just like Goodreads and Amazon reviews – and an elitist view that people as a whole don’t know best.
 That said, there’s some validity to the criticism.
-Sometimes, a restaurant’s success on TripAdvisor isn’t always about the food, or the service, but about how good they are at mobilising support on TripAdvisor (on a recent meal out, we thanked the waiter and he specifically asked us to leave a good review on TripAdvisor if we enjoyed it).
+Sometimes, a restaurant’s success on TripAdvisor isn’t always about the food, or the service, but about how good they are at mobilising support on TripAdvisor (on a recent meal out, I thanked the waiter and he specifically asked me to leave a good review on TripAdvisor if I’d enjoyed my meal).

 Is TripAdvisor a good guide for restaurants in Reading?
 Well, yes and no. A quick look at the site illustrates the problem neatly.
 At the time of writing, the top three restaurants in Reading are (and have been for a while) Whittington’s Tea Barge, Café Yolk and Tutti Frutti.
 All of them are establishments with something going for them but are they restaurants?
 Some of the restaurants in the top ten – Mya Lacarte, Kyklos, the Bladebone – are very good places, but it’s hard to escape the fact that TripAdvisor feels very hit and miss.